 The March 1961 cover photo of Wheels magazine in Australia gives us our only full-color look at this right-hand-drive Surrey-style CJ-3B built by the Willys factory in Brisbane the previous year.
 Thanks to Bruce Teterin for scanning the cover.

 Unfortunately, aside from the caption "Willys Beach Car" it provides no further information; there is no article about the vehicle inside the magazine.
 Probably the editors were just looking for a photo with a bathing beauty for their cover, in the waning days of summer downunder.

-This Jeep was apparently a one-off project.
-Clearly Willys Australia thought there might be a market for a copy of the DJ-3A Surrey Gala model, including the panel behind the chrome front bumper, the windshield straps, surrey roof and rear-mounted spare.
+This Jeep was apparently a one-off project, coming off the assembly line in Brisbane on 25 August 1960.
+It was one of the last couple of 3Bs to arrive in Australia, and had serial number 47898L (see Willys Australia Serial Numbers on CJ3B.info.)
+Clearly Willys Motors Australia thought there might be a market for a copy of the DJ-3A Surrey Gala model, including the panel behind the chrome front bumper, the windshield straps, surrey roof and rear-mounted spare.
 But I have seen no documentation of any further production.

 In March the beach car also appeared in a photo in Willys Australia's publication Jeep News, identified as the "Gala Jeep" despite the fact that it was not an actual Willys DJ-3A Gala.
 It was one of the vehicles on display at a cocktail party (360K JPEG) celebrating the appointment of Austral Motors as Willys' Queensland distributor.

 The "Gala Jeep" had already been on the front page of Jeep News, December 1960 (500K JPEG) when it was pictured at the new Chevron Hilton Hotel in Sydney.
 According to the brief article, the unique vehicle had been making appearances around town and getting favorable comments and press reports.